nmoschkin/KuCoin.NET/README.md

 ## Other Notes

 The library, itself, is pretty well documented, so far.
 You can find plenty of usage examples in the sample app, in __Program.cs__, __MainWindowViewModel.cs__, and __AccountsWindowViewModel.cs__.

-The library is being implemented as described in (https://docs.kucoin.com/#general), in .NET Standard 2.0.
-It will compile anywhere.

-The example project is built in .NET 5 using WPF for Windows Desktop, and uses my fork of the __FancyCandles__ chart library.
-It is included via a git submodule.

-When you clone the project, be sure to run __git submodule init__ and __git submodule update__ from the root project directory to download and sync that project.

 This project is epic, and there are bound to be bugs.
 Feel free to open issues, and I will get to them, as I can, if I don't find the bugs, first.
 I will post more updates here when the project nears completion and I plan to include a library for __KuCoin Futures__, after this one is feature complete.